Health Foundation Of East Texas

 Success Rates

 Success rate data is not publicly available.
-The foundation emphasizes that all requests will be evaluated based on the demonstrated and proposed impact within communities.
+The foundation emphasises that all requests will be evaluated based on the demonstrated and proposed impact within communities.

 Reapplication Policy

 No specific reapplication restrictions are documented.
-Given the rolling application process with no deadlines, organizations can initiate conversations at any time.
+Given the rolling application process with no deadlines, organisations can initiate conversations at any time.

 Application Success Factors